ABA Therapy in Schools

-It took us over a year to get my child into one and he is showing progress, finally!
-So I asked around, got some advice from those knowledgeable in the field and put together this post. (this was originally published in 2013 and recently updated)
+It took us over a year to get my child into an ABA therapy program at school and he is showing progress, finally!
+So I asked around, got some advice from those knowledgeable in the field, and put together this post.

 ABA stands for Applied Behavior Analysis.
 It is a combination of behavior modification principles to bring about positive and meaningful behavior in one’s behavior.
 There are many components, and you may have heard terms like “VB Mapp” or “ABLLS” which are also used in ABA programming.